 Today’s Data Center

 The data center is a business function that exists to support the company database.
 The theory of centralizing data makes it accessible throughout the organization.
 However, in practice, access is restricted to make sections of the stored information available to different departments.
 This means certain grades of employees won’t have the same privileges to data access as other employees do.
 Personal data, such as payroll and HR records, are required by law to be protected, as well as customer data like credit card details.
-User accounts and access rights need to be created and administered, making the data center a more complicated undertaking than merely database administration.
+Consequently, to guarantee compliance, more companies than ever before are choosing to outsource their payroll systems to CloudPay and other cloud-based data management experts.
+If you would like more information about outsourcing payroll systems, you can check out cloudpay.net.
+Additionally, user accounts and access rights need to be created and administered, making the data center a more complicated undertaking than merely database administration.

 The physical security of the hardware holding the data is also a consideration, as well as the prevention of damage from fire, water or improper ventilation.
 Protection from data theft, mismanagement, and hardware failure, viruses or errors all add to the data center’s responsibilities.
 Data integrity through version control and disaster recovery procedures are even more activities the data manager has to consider.